Honky Château

-Honky Château is the fifth studio album by English musician Elton John.
-It was released in 1972, and was titled after the 18th century French chateau where it was recorded, Château d'Hérouville.
-The album reached number one in the US, the first of John's seven consecutive US number one albums.
+Honky Château is the fifth studio album by British musician Elton John.
+It was released on 19 May 1972, and was titled after the 18th century French chateau where it was recorded, Château d'Hérouville.
+The album reached number one on the US Billboard 200, the first of John's seven consecutive US number one albums.

 Two singles were released worldwide from Honky Château, "Rocket Man" and "Honky Cat".
 A third single, "Hercules", was prepared for release, but this never materialised.
 This was the final Elton John album on the Uni label in the US and Canada before MCA consolidated all of its various labels under the MCA brand.
 This and John's earlier Uni albums were later reissued on MCA Records.

-In 2003, the album was ranked number 357 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2003, the album was ranked number 357 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time".
 It was revised to number 359 in 2012, and raised to number 251 in a 2020 list.
-It was certified gold in July 1972 and platinum in October 1995 by the RIAA.
+It was certified gold in July 1972 and platinum in October 1995 by the Recording Industry Association of America (RIAA).